PMD | Wallaby 1Kg

 - This meat is packed full of vitamins and minerals.

 - The inclusion of wallaby novel protein in the diet is great for dogs and cats with food allergies.

 - These blocks contain minced bone, which supplies digestible calcium, glucosamine, and chondroitin for bone and joint health.

 How much do I feed?

-Every pet is unique and has different nutritional requirements, adjust feeding levels according to activity levels and condition of your pet.
+- Every pet is unique and has different nutritional requirements, adjust feeding levels according to the activity levels and condition of your pet.

 Keep frozen.
 Once thawed use within three days.